 This can range from used card dealers, new car dealers, auctions and all the way to the private sellers.

 The main thing on this one, if you don’t have a good feeling about the person that is showing you the car, it is best to just walk away.
 Your intuition when buying a vehicle tends to be correct.

 If a car seems too good to be true, it probably is.
 This goes for all types of people that are selling a car.

 6. Weird sounds coming from the vehicle

 This one is quick.
-If the car is making weird sounds that the current owner of the vehicle can’t disclose, you don’t know what it is, and you can’t find out, just don’t buy it.
+If the car is making weird sounds that the current owner of the vehicle can’t disclose, (like backfiring) you don’t know what it is, and you can’t find out, just don’t buy it.